launchdarkly/php-server-sdk-redis-phpredis/README.md

 The minimum PHP version is 7.3.

-For more information, see the [SDK features guide](https://docs.launchdarkly.com/sdk/features/storing-data).
+For more information, see [our SDK documentation](https://docs.launchdarkly.com/sdk/features/storing-data).

 ## Quick setup